 - Zara store management and staff use PDAs and POS systems to gather and analyze customer preference data to plan future designs based on feedback, rather than on hunches and guesswork. - Zara's combination of vertical integration and technology-orchestrated supplier coordination, just-in-time manufacturing, and logistics allows it to go from design to shelf in days instead of months. - Advantages accruing to Inditex include fashion exclusivity, fewer markdowns and sales, lower marketing expenses, and more frequent customer visits. - Zara's IT expenditures are low by fashion industry standards.
 The spectacular benefits reaped by Zara from the deployment of technology have resulted from targeting technology investment at the points in the value chain where it has the greatest impact, and not from the sheer magnitude of the investment.
-This is in stark contrast to Prada's experience with in-store technology deployment. - 8.
+This is in stark contrast to Prada's experience with in-store technology deployment. - While information technology is just hardware and software, information systems also include data, people, and procedures.
+It's critical for managers to think about systems, rather than just technologies, when planning for and deploying technology-enabled solutions. - 8.
 An integrated solution that combines five components: hardware, software, data, procedures, and the people who interact with and are impacted by the system. - 9.
 The amount earned from an expenditure.